turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/ruby_project_etiquette.md

 In this session we're going to go over some common best practices for organizing and managing code in our Ruby projects.

+### Intro Discussion

+* Why conventions?
+* "Bike Shedding" -- Importance of avoiding trivial distractions
+* "Toilet Paper on Your Shoe" -- Don't want to give impression we don't know what we're doing
+* What works, what doesn't?
+* Project / Library conventions vs. "App" conventions (which you'll see in later modules)

 ### Directory and File Organization

 #### File Naming Conventions